PostgREST/postgrest/tutorials/tut1.rst

     openssl rand -base64 32

-Open the :code:`postgrest.conf` (created in the previous tutorial) and add a line with the password:
+Open the :code:`tutorial.conf` (created in the previous tutorial) and add a line with the password:

 .. code-block:: ini

-  # add this line to postgrest.conf
+  # add this line to tutorial.conf

   jwt-secret = "<the password you created>"